-Camp Wannaklot, a week-long residential summer camp, is the only camp in Georgia that provides children who have hemophilia or other inherited bleeding disorders the opportunity to enjoy a traditional camp experience.
+Camp Wannaklot, a week-long residential summer camp, is the only camp in Georgia that provides children who have hemophilia or other bleeding disorders the opportunity to enjoy a traditional camp experience.
 During this fun-filled week, campers make new friends, learn about their bleeding disorders, and share new experiences.

 Camp Wannaklot campers are divided into two age groups.
 Junior Camp is for campers age 7 to 12, while Teen Camp is for campers age 13 to 17.
 All campers will participate in a wide variety of fun activities including horseback riding, canoeing, mountain biking, arts and crafts, swimming, basketball, tennis, and archery.